 We adopt a holistic approach to manage our challenging clay soil, working with nature to build soil fertility by adding organic matter (muck), rotating crops, using green manures and minimising artificial inputs.
 Crops are grown in poly-tunnels, raised beds and various areas of market garden space.
 Production is focused to supply our vegetable box scheme from June to December.

 Clinks Care Farm entered a 10 year Natural England agreement in 2011 developing and managing ELS and HLS options on the farm.
-Volunteers and farm helpers from Clinks Care Farm and children from Glebeland Primary School in Toft Monks helped with creating a new orchard by planting 115 fruit trees and two new woodlands by planting 1,600 native woodland trees and 2,000 hedging plants.
+Volunteers and farm helpers from Clinks Care Farm helped with creating a new orchard by planting 115 fruit trees.
+And children from Glebeland Primary School in Toft Monks helped to plant two new woodlands by planting 1,600 native woodland trees and 2,000 hedging plants.
 We also regenerated 3 farm ponds and constructed nearly 2,000 meters of stock fencing.
 Field margins were created around our arable fields, all with the aim to create new wildlife habitats for all the farm creatures including insects, birds and hares.